-Chelsea Women sealed a spot in the semi-finals of Continental Tyres League Cup on Wednesday evening with a 3-1 victory over Aston Villa and Blues vice-captain Millie Bright insists the win was down to the patience shown by the Blues.
+Chelsea Women sealed a spot in the semi-finals of Continental Tyres League Cup on Wednesday evening after a 3-1 victory over Aston Villa and Blues Vice-captain Millie Bright insists the win was down to the patience shown by the Blues.

 Chelsea had to wait until the 55th minute to break the deadlock against Championship outfit Aston Villa when skipper Magda Eriksson headed in.Ji So-Yun doubled the advantage deep into the second half but a goal against the run of play from Villa’s striker Kerri Walsh gave the visitors hope with less than 10 minutes remaining.
 It was 16-year-old Emily Murphy dashed any hopes of a comeback for the Midlands club when the youngster scored from close range and Bright believes the key to the victory was the calmness and composure of the Blues performance.‘We expected a tough game, we don’t want to underestimate any of our opponents,’ Bright said.‘We knew it was going to be tough, they [Aston Villa] train full-time and they are looking to come into this league and these are the oppositions they want to play against.